google/yggdrasil-decision-forests/documentation/public/docs/guide_how_to_improve_learner.md

 In XGBoost, approximated splits can be enabled with `tree_method="hist"`.

-LightGBM always use approximated splits.
+LightGBM always uses approximated splits.

 ## Distributed training